coredataengineers/CDE-BOOTCAMP/09_aws_cloud/01_iam/01_IAM_Policy.md

     - For example, if you create an inline policy for `John`, when you delete `John`, the inline policy is also deleted.

 - `Identity-based policies`
-  - These are attached to an IAM user, group, or role, they are identity based in nature.
+  - These are attached to an IAM user, group, or role, they are identity-based in nature.
+They are the most used policies.
   - These policies let you specify what that identity can do (its permissions)
   -  Identity-based policies can be [Managed Policies or Inline Policies.](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html)